Before You Begin

 Before getting started, consider the following:

-- All recommendations must be submitted electronically by recommmenders using Letters by Liaison, our Recommender Portal.
+- All recommendations can be submitted electronically by recommmenders using Letters by Liaison, our Recommender Portal.

 - Research each program's requirements.
 You should determine whether your programs have specific requirements regarding recommmender roles or relationships before listing recommmenders on your application.
 Many programs have strict guidelines and completed recommendations cannot be removed or replaced.